Leadership lessons from the sporting world: Fostering a winning culture

 Building a winning culture from the inside out

-The LinkedIn approach to training their managers as cultural “ambassadors” is similar to Stephen’s strategy for sustaining a winning culture within the Wallabies team.
+The LinkedIn approach to training their managers as cultural “ambassadors” is similar to Stephen’s strategy for sustaining a winning culture.
 To get the whole team on board with values and standards, Stephen tasks key players with leading culture from within.
 “In order for your standards to be taken up by the players, you need it to be driven by the players,” he says.
 “So the coach has to bring a number of the key senior players together and then get those players to drive those standards within the larger playing group.”

 In Stephen’s view, having key team members set the example makes a significant contribution to a winning culture.
 But what if other employees could actually learn winning techniques from top performers, instead of just being motivated to keep up with their success?
 At recruitment company Talent International, running regular Gallup surveys for their EX program has enabled them to make an important change in how they communicate sales success.

 “Everyone agreed we do an amazing job of recognising the wins,” says April Marcott, Head of People and Culture at Talent International.
 “But people wanted to learn more about what it is they’re actually achieving and how they went about it.”
 This created a new EX goal around supporting employees to feel motivated and committed to their future wins.
 “Sometimes it’s actually demotivating to hear that everybody around you is winning,” she says.
 “Now we’re putting a lot more effort into communicating how we got there.”